 UP Investors Have Opportunity to Lead Wheels Up Experience Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 8, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wheels Up Experience Inc. ("Wheels Up" or the "Company") (NYSE: UP).
+LOS ANGELES, May 9, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wheels Up Experience Inc. ("Wheels Up" or the "Company") (NYSE: UP).

 Class Period: November 9, 2022 – March 31, 2022